oodler577/FreePublicPerlAPIs/README.md

 # Rules && Guidelines

 This is supposed to be easy and fun!
+This is not a race.
+It is a marathon.

 1. Make sure [the API you select](https://www.freepublicapis.com/) at not been [claimed](https://github.com/oodler577/FreePublicPerlAPIs/wiki)
 2. Make sure to s[elect an API that is FREE](https://www.freepublicapis.com/) from [https://www.freepublicapis.com/](https://www.freepublicapis.com/) and **API must require NO authentication mechanism**